WRITING A CV – TIPS FROM A RECRUITER

 TIP 4 – HELP EMPLOYERS FIND YOU

 Candidates often forget that employment is a two-way street.
-Whilst you are busy looking for your ideal job, employers are also looking for their ideal candidate.
+Whilst you are busy looking for your ideal job, employers are also looking for their perfect candidate.
 These days, online job boards allow you to upload your CV and usually ask if you would like to be discovered by potential employers.
-If you choose ‘yes, share my CV’ prospective employers can use job boards to look for CVs.
+If you choose ‘yes, share my CV’, prospective employers can use job boards to look for CVs.
 They do this by using search terms such as “Pastry Chef, London”, “Hotel Manager”, or “Opera” to find CVs with these keywords in them.

 Try free tools such as Moz to see what relevant keywords are popular.